-Scientific research shows that preventative measures such as hand washing and wearing cloth coverings over the nose and mouth are effective ways to protect ourselves, our loved ones and our communities by lowering risk of exposure to COVID-19.
+Scientific research shows that preventative measures such as hand washing and wearing cloth coverings over the nose and mouth are effective ways to protect ourselves, our loved ones, and our communities by lowering the risk of exposure to COVID-19.

 - restore our economy and get people back to work and get our children back to school

 Growing evidence shows that cloth face coverings, when worn consistently, can decrease the spread of COVID-19, especially among people who are not yet showing symptoms of the virus.

 The following resources have been created to empower community partners and small businesses to communicate the cloth coverings state requirement to protect their loved ones, employees, and customers – we invite you to share them through your own communication channels and with your partners.

 - Brings together all updated interim guidance for child care facilities.
 The updated guidance includes requirements for staff and adults to wear cloth face coverings, and updated screening tools and protocols.

 - Social media graphics in English and Spanish answering basic questions about wearing coverings over the mouth and nose.